Arthurdw/ronky/README.md

 Ronky does the tedious work so you can focus on the important stuff – like deciding whether your next variable should be called `data` or `info` (we both know you'll pick `data`).

-> 🚧 **Paws at Work**: Like a cat that's not quite finished knocking everything off your desk,
-> Ronky is still under construction.
-Object serialization and deserialization are coming soon,
-> probably right after this catnap. 🚧

 <!--toc:start-->